colonel-chirag/Oops-interview-prep/README.md

 # Oops-interview-prep

+What is OOPS?
+Object-Oriented Programming (OOP) is a programming model that uses classes and objects.
+It’s utilized to break down a software program into reusable code blueprints (called classes) that you may use to build specific instances of things.
+Object-oriented programming languages include JavaScript, C++, Java, and Python, to name a few.

+Individual objects are created using class templates as a blueprint.
+For example, MyCar and goldenRetriever are two particular instances of the abstract class.
+The attributes specified in the class may have unique values for each object.

+A class is a generic template that you may use to create more specialized, concrete things.
+Classes are commonly used to indicate large groupings with similar characteristics.
+Classes may also have functions known as methods that are exclusively accessible to objects of that kind.
+These functions are specified inside the class and execute an action beneficial to that particular object type.

 OOPs, or Object-Oriented Programming is a programming model or paradigm which revolves around the concept of “OBJECTS”.
 Objects can be considered as real-world instances of entities like class, that contain some characteristics and behaviors specified in the class template.

 In simple language, a class can be considered as the blueprint or template, based on which objects can be created.
 So the Objects are considered the instance of a class, and are therefore sometimes called “instances”.
 The term “characteristics” refers to the “what” about the Object, and the term “behavior” refers to the “how” about the Object.